 Rick has climbed more Idaho peaks than anyone.
-He has contributed extensive climbing and historic information to the book and this website.
-He is the state’s most prolific climber having ascended more than a thousand Idaho peaks.
-Besides his history of Idaho Surveyors in the climbing history section of the book and his co-authorship of the Beaverhead Range chapter you will find references of Rick’s first ascents throughout the book.
-Check out his complete ascent history on the Lists of John web site.
+He has contributed extensive climbing and historic information to the book and to this website.
+He is the state’s most prolific climber having ascended more than 1,800 Idaho peaks.
+Besides his history of Idaho Surveyors in the Climbing History Section of the book and his co-authorship of the Beaverhead Range Chapter, you will find references to Rick’s first ascents throughout the book.
+Check out his complete ascent history on the Lists of John website.

 “Rick Baugher of Idaho Falls made so many contributions to this book that I hardly know where to start recounting them.
 I have given him two bylines in the text and referenced his name in many places.
-He reviewed and contributed extensively to the eastern Idaho section, as well as to several southern Idaho chapters.
-His knowledge of eastern Idaho’s topography and mountain history is unsurpassed–he was the source for almost all of historical material contained herein related to the United States Geological Survey (USGS) and other early explorers.
+He reviewed and contributed extensively to the Eastern Idaho section, as well as to several Southern Idaho chapters.
+His knowledge of Eastern Idaho’s topography and mountain history is unsurpassed.
+He was the source for almost all of the historical material contained herein related to the United States Geological Survey (USGS) and other early explorers.
 His contributions to this book are priceless.”

 Long on talk and short on actual achievements, Russ is secure in the distinction of garnering the “most unsuccessful and futile attempts on obscure and insignificant summits in Idaho history.”
-Russ recently accidently broke this run of defeat when he blundered to the top of Gobbler’s Knob (8091), turning what would normally be a 3 or 4-hour turnaround jaunt into a 14-hour suffer fest.
-Truly, he has taken mediocrity to unprecedented levels.
+Russ recently accidentally broke this run of defeat when he blundered to the top of Gobblers Knob (8,091 feet), turning what would normally be a 3-4 hour turnaround jaunt into a 14-hour ordeal.
+He has truly taken mediocrity to unprecedented levels.

-Russ is best known as the father of Matthew Durrant, to whom he loaned his ice axe, crampons, and helmet a few years ago and has never seen them since.
-Russ keeps track of his son’s (and his equipment’s) activities on Idaho Summits and here on Idaho: A Climbing Guide and gains some comfort in knowing that he will never have to clean steel for Splattski or Tom Lopez
+Russ is best known as the father of Matthew Durrant, to whom he loaned his ice axe, crampons and helmet a few years ago and has never seen them since.
+Russ keeps track of his son’s (and his equipment’s) activities on Idaho Summits and here on Idaho: A Climbing Guide.
+He gains some comfort in knowing that he will never have to clean steel for John Platt or Tom Lopez.

 Tom Cox is another next generation climber.
 He gets out often and his blog, The Granola Chronicles, is well worth reviewing.
 Tom notes, “I’ve found climbing the mountains of Idaho and beyond to be a humbling, challenging and rewarding experience.
 It’s an adventure just waiting to happen.”

 Wes Collins has probably climbed more technical routes in the Lost River Range than any other climber.
-His routes include first ascents, and I believe he is one of only two people, the other being Mike Howard, to climb all of the 12ers in Winter.
-Another of his accomplishments was the first traverse all seven of the Lost River Range 12ers.
-Most recently he, along with Kevin Hansen, made the first ascent of Mount Borah’s East Face.
+His routes include first ascents and I believe that he is one of only two people (the other being Mike Howard) to climb all of the Idaho 12ers in Winter.
+Another of his accomplishments was the first traverse all 7 of the Lost River Range 12ers.
+Most recently, he (along with Kevin Hansen) made the first ascent of Mount Borah’s East Face.

 This photo was taken by Wes during his Lost River Range traverse.
-Looking back toward Borah from the summit of Idaho.
+Looking back toward Mount Borah from the summit of Mount Idaho.